workfloworchestrator/orchestrator-core/docs/workshops/beginner/start-applications.md

 Point a web browser to the URL `$REACT_APP_BACKEND_URL`.
-Once opened in the browser, ignore the message about the CRM not being responsive, this workshop does not include the setup of an interface to a CRM, the rest of the workshop will use fake customers IDs.
+Once opened in the browser, ignore the message about the CRM not being responsive, this workshop does not include the setup of an interface to a CRM, this workshop will use fake customers IDs.